Workforce Development Fund 2023-24 FAQ's

 What is the Workforce Development Fund (WDF)?

-The WDF for 2022-23 is a retrospective funding stream from the Department of Health and Social Care disseminated by Skills for Care.
+The Workforce Development Fund (WDF) for 2023-24 is a retrospective funding stream from the Department of Health and Social Care disseminated by Skills for Care.
 This means that an employer must have directly incurred costs for the qualifications or learning undertaken by their staff before a claim is made through WDF on completion of the learning.
 The fund focuses on the achievement of qualifications, learning programmes and digital learning modules and supports the continuing professional development of staff across the adult social care sector in England.
-In 2022-23 WDF will respond to a key sector priority:
+In 2023-24 WDF will respond to a key sector priority:

 Additional support to registered managers and service managers as this is key to providing quality care.
-Enhanced funding will continue to be available for completion of leadership and management qualifications, learning programmes and digital modules.
+Enhanced funding will continue to be available for completion of leadership and management qualifications and learning programmes.

 How do I become eligible for funding?